ASCO: Is the PD-1 target behind Keytruda's small-cell miss? Merck exec says no

 Regulators based the green light on data from the phase 2 Keynote-158 and phase 1 Keynote-028 trials; between them, they showed that 19.3% of patients responded to Keytruda, and more than half of those who benefited from the drug continued to benefit for 18 months or longer.

-“If you look at the effect sizes across all three trials, I think if you look at the totality of data, you might ask the question the other way around,” Baynes said when asked if PD-L1 drugs had a small-cell advantage.
+“If you look at the effect sizes across all three trials, I think if you look at the totality of data, you might ask the question the other way around,” Baynes said when asked whether PD-L1 drugs had a small-cell advantage.

-Whether or not they do, they have a sales opportunity that Graybosch says Merck will miss out on.
+Either way, they have a sales opportunity Graybosch says Merck will miss out on.
 On its own, the progression-free survival win from the Keynote-604 study “is insufficient to support approval,” she wrote in January, adding that an overall survival win could have helped Keytruda add $269 million to $429 million to its U.S. sales haul in 2024.

 Merck, for its part, has said it plans to discuss the results with regulators, but Baynes declined to comment on the nature of those conversations.